 SEAL students have studied 3 years of advanced English prior to Year 10.
 The Enrichment English course at Year 10 is designed to fully prepare Year 10 SEAL students for success in all aspects of VCE English.
-In Semester 2 the course also provides the opportunity to develop VCE Literature skills so students are prepared for a Literature pathway if they so choose.
+In Semester 2 the course also builds VCE Literature skills so students are prepared for a Literature pathway if they so choose.